Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 I can access my EC2 instance using my AWS account and [these instructions](https://docs.google.com/document/d/1VNgxYC3Xxcf0tzRThDEE2TUG6_OtVBFB9tppjFUAmtQ/edit) which has this bot running on it.

 In order to set up the bot for your account you can follow instructions [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).

+Might want to install python3 in your [venv](https://docs.python.org/3/tutorial/venv.html).
+If `pip3` isn't available on the command line then install it with `brew install pip3` or `sudo apt install pip3` or something similar.
+Run `pip3 install praw`.
-You will also need to create a praw.ini file in this directory that looks something like,
+Create a praw.ini file in this directory that looks something like,

 ```ini
 [meaningful-cs-bot]